hirememorey/resilience-basketball/foundational_principles.md

 Our analysis will be guided by a set of core, testable hypotheses.

-*   **Hypothesis 1: Skill Diversification Predicts Resilience.**
+*   **Hypothesis 1: Method Resilience Predicts Playoff Success.**
     *   Our central thesis.
-A player who demonstrates a measurable diversification of their play style (e.g., an expanded shot profile, a wider variety of play types used) year-over-year is more likely to maintain or improve their performance in the subsequent postseason.
-A more diverse skillset is harder for a dedicated playoff defense to neutralize.
+A player who demonstrates a measurable diversification of their *scoring methods* (e.g., scoring effectively from multiple court locations, in various play types, and through different creation actions) is more likely to maintain or improve their performance in the subsequent postseason.
+A more diverse and efficient offensive skillset is harder for a dedicated playoff defense to neutralize.

-*   **Hypothesis 2: Over-Specialization Creates Fragility.**
+*   **Hypothesis 2: Method Over-Specialization Creates Fragility.**
     *   The corollary to H1.
 Players who rely on a narrow and predictable set of offensive actions (e.g., a high percentage of shots from one location, extreme reliance on a single play type) are more susceptible to targeted defensive schemes and are therefore more likely to underperform their regular-season baseline in the playoffs.

 *   **Hypothesis 3: Adaptability is a Measurable Skill.**